 Former President Kabila simply ignored the troubles in DRC, but current leader, Félix Tshisekedi has pledged to solve them.
 But is he?
 And what is he up against?
-Thomas Collins analyses.
+Tom Collins analyses.

-The eastern provinces in the vast DRC have been racked by violence for decades as a bewildering array of groups have been battling it out for all sorts of reasons.
+The Democratic Republic of Congo’s (DRC) eastern provinces have been racked by violence for decades as a bewildering array of armed groups engage in conflict, for all sorts of reasons.

-Arguably the most pressing issue to be faced is instability in DRC’s eastern provinces; North and South Kivu and Ituri Province, on the Lake Albert border with Uganda.
+Arguably the most pressing issue is instability in North and South Kivu and Ituri Province, on the Lake Albert border with Uganda.

 Amid the violence, Ebola has killed more than 1,600 people in less than one year and the deadly virus has been reported in the North Kivu capital of Goma, which operates as a major access point to East Africa.